 DATES, TIMES & MODE OF DELIVERY

-Between 30 and 60 minutes of daily practice (may incorporate pranayama, mantra, meditation and asana)
+Between 30 and 45 minutes daily practice (may incorporate pranayama, mantra, meditation and asana)

-Approximately 4 hours of pre-recorded lecture content per week, to be completed in your own time, prior to the live gathering.
+Approximately 4 hours of pre-recorded lecture content per week, to be completed in your own time (ideally within the week)

 TEACHING FACULTY & CONTRIBUTORS

 Annie is the founder and director of Eve Studio, a pioneering space in women-centred yoga, fitness and wellbeing.

 Annie is a yoga practitioner, teacher, teacher-trainer and studio owner, with a background in community services and psychotherapy, and a passion for calling forth the best in every woman.